elw-arduino/CP386-A4/README.md

 	rm -f $(OBJFILES) $(TARGET) *~
 ```
 *Important to note that running Question1.c using this makefile will use the testcase ``` 10 5 7 8 ```.
 Edit that if you wish to use your own*
+*Important to note that running Question2.c using this makefile will use the testcase ```10000000```.
+Edit that if you wish to use your own*

+- Linux system with GCC complier required to run both files
+- To run question1.c with this makefile, enter ``` make runq1 ``` on command line
+- To run question2.c with this makefile, enter ``` make runq2 ``` on command line

 ## Screenshots and Tests